Jumli language

-Jumli or Jumli Khas is an Indo-Aryan language of Nepal closely related to Nepali.
-It is primarily spoken in the Karnali Province of Nepal.
-The language is occasionally referred to as a dialect of Nepali language however Government of Nepal considers Jumli as a different language and the 2011 Nepal census put the number of native speakers at 851.
+Jumli or Jumli Khas (Jumli-Devanagari: जुम्ली खस) is an Indo-Aryan language of Nepal closely related to Nepali.
+It is primarily spoken in Jumla district and surroundings district in the Karnali Province of Nepal.
+The language is occasionally referred to as a dialect of Nepali; however, the Government of Nepal considers Jumli as a different language.
+The numbers of native speakers estimated 40,000.
 The Khas language is known as the parent language of Nepali language.